eavm512/ME396P-F2022-G03/Bike Arduino/ReadMe.md

 	* After determining which port is appropriate, set the port number in the PORT variable at the top of sanitize.py
 	* Set DEBUG_MODE to False in sanitize.py
 	* Set EMULATE to -1 in sanitize.py

+## To run the project
+* Go through the steps in either "To prepare to run in emulation mode" or "To prepare to run project with live Bluetooth Data" above
+* Open multiple consoles / kernels.
+You will need to run 2 .py files at once.
+* Run sanitize.py
+	* Rack.py, FlaskBikeRackDisplay.py, ESP_BT_Handler.py, templates (folder) and rack-log.txt need to be in the same directory as sanitize.py.
+This is the case in the repo as cloned.
+	* sanitize.py needs to have permission to create or edit rack-log.txt which it will attempt to make in the same directory sanitize.py is located in.
+* In the other console / kernel, run FlaskBikeRackDisplay.py (see "How to initialize and run the Flask application" for more info)
+* Navigate to the IP address printed by FlaskBikeRackDisplay.py (probably http://127.0.0.1:5000)
+	* Only Rack 1 will contain data in the Flask UI.
+Rack 2 button exists to show what a disconnected Rack would be like.
+	* See our video in /Video and demo of hardware working/Videos of Final Product/compressed Flask operation and scalibility demo.mp4 for a visualization of multiple racks being shown in Flask to see how the Flask application is scaleable.

 ## How to initialize and run the Flask application
 * First open FlaskBikeRackDisplay.py